Docs

 Select more than one icon by dragging a rectangle around the icons, or by holding △ (or Shift on the IIgs) while clicking each icon.

-Drag files to a window, volume icon, or folder icon from the same volume to move files.
+To move files on the same volume, drag the file icons to a window, volume icon, or folder icon.
 To copy files on the same volume instead, start the drag then hold down △ or ▲ while dropping.

-Drag file icons to the Trash to delete them, or use the △-Delete shortcut.
+To delete files, drag the file icons to the Trash, or use the △-Delete shortcut.

 ⚠️ WARNING: Deleted files can not be recovered from the Trash, unlike in modern operating systems.

-You can use the File > Copy a File... and File > Delete a File... commands instead of selecting icons.
-The commands will show a dialog allowing selection of the files to operate on by volume, directory and name.
+You can use the File > Copy To... and File > Delete commands instead of dragging icons.

 View Options